sourcegraph/sourcegraph-public-snapshot/doc/user/search/features.md

 > NOTE: The default branch (`HEAD`) is always indexed.

 > NOTE: All revisions specified in version contexts are also indexed.

+## Other tips

+- When viewing a file or directory, press the `y` key to expand the URL to its canonical form (with the full 40-character Git commit SHA).
+- To share a link to multi-line range in a file, click on the starting line number and shift-click on the ending line number (in the left-hand gutter).

+### Max file size

+By default, files larger than 1 MB are excluded from search results.
+Use the [search.largeFiles](../../admin/config/site_config.md#search-largeFiles) keyword to specify files to be indexed and searched regardless of size.

+---

+## Sourcegraph Cloud

+[Sourcegraph Cloud](https://sourcegraph.com/search) is a public instance of Sourcegraph that lets you search inside any open-source project on GitHub.
+For demo purposes, you'll be prompted to narrow your query if it would search across more than 50 repositories.
+To lift this limitation or to search your organization's internal code, [run your own Sourcegraph instance](../../admin/install/index.md).